-Most infected people are asymptomatic, but eosinophilia is common.
-Infection produces areas of angioedema (Calabar swellings) that develop anywhere on the body but predominantly on the extremities; they are presumed to reflect hypersensitivity reactions to allergens released by migrating adult worms.
+Most infected people are asymptomatic.
+Infection can produce areas of angioedema (Calabar swellings) that develop anywhere on the body but predominantly on the extremities; they are presumed to reflect hypersensitivity reactions to allergens released by migrating adult worms.
 In native residents, swellings usually last 1 to 3 days but are more frequent and severe in visitors.
 Worms may also migrate subconjunctivally across the eyes.
 This migration may be unsettling, but residual eye damage is uncommon.

 Nephropathy generally manifests as proteinuria with or without mild hematuria and is believed to be due to immune complex deposition.

-Encephalopathy is usually mild, with vague CNS symptoms.
+Encephalopathy is usually mild, with vague central nervous system (CNS) symptoms.

 Loiasis should be suspected in immigrants or travelers who have a history of exposure in an endemic area and who present with eye worms, Calabar swellings, or unexplained peripheral eosinophilia.